EsraaAbuHana/data-structures-and-algorithms/Data-Structures/tree/README.md

 │           │       └── AppTest.java
 ```
 ## Challenge
-Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.
+* Create a Node class that has properties for the value stored in the node, the left child node, and the right child node.
-Create a BinaryTree class
+* Create a BinaryTree class
-Define a method for each of the depth first traversals called preOrder, inOrder, and postOrder which returns an array of the values, ordered appropriately.
+*  To returns an array of the values, ordered appropriately ,define a method for each of the depth first traversals called:
-## Approach & Efficiency
-`The preOrder`, `inOrder`, and `postOrder`
--  methods all traverse the tree recursively,]
-- Big O time: Big O(log n)
--  Big O space: Big O(log n);
+    *  preOrder
+    *  inOrder
+    *  postOrder
+.
 ## API
 `preOrder`
 Takes in a root node, and returns the all nodes in the tree as an ArrayList ordered by root, left, right.